Explore

 Only by taking a holistic approach can the most efficient buildings be achieved.
 Smart design practices should be implemented from the room level, all the way up to the central plant management.
 By intelligent use of the data available from all levels, operating harmony can be achieved across a building on a grander scale.

-Smart system functionality such as optimising heatpump water temperatures in direct response to room an AHU coil demands can save an additional 15% energy consumption for the heatpumps.
+Smart system functionality such as optimising heatpump water temperatures in direct response to room and AHU coil demands can save an additional 15% energy consumption for the heatpumps.
 Similar savings can be made by optimising the AHU fans in direct response to damper positions around the building with 2-step optimisation.
 This dynamically keeps system pressures and fan power consumption as low as possible, whilst ensuring all rooms in the building are satisfied with the minimum energy required to do so at any given time.

 At the room level, balancing and maximising the effects between the ventilation and temperature control is crucial.
 Concepts such as increasing the room temperature deadband during periods of un-occupancy, sequencing airflow boosts along with room level cooling, and automated solar shading can all aid to occupational comfort while reducing running costs.